vladak/weather/README.md

 ## Grafana

 - install Grafana (standalone, i.e. not via Docker))
-- provision the dashboards from the `.json` files
+- provision the dashboards from the `.json` files in the `grafana/provisioning/dashboards` directory
 - setup Alert notification channels (set both as _Default_):
   - [PagerDuty](https://www.pagerduty.com/)
   - `localhost:8333` (for the _Alert handler_ below)